midwesternrodent/midwesternrodent.github.io/content/post/self-hosted-print-server/Local-only Webprint on a Raspberry Pi.md

 The way savapage functions is by having every document printed being converted to pdf before sending it over to the printer.
 If you only plan on ever printing pdfs, you're pretty much done now!
 However, if you want to print xmls, docx, etc... you're going to want to configure the document conversion features of savapage.

 If you only install the document conversion software through libreoffice, they don't ship with things like Microsoft fonts (because those aren't libre).
-So savapage will re-create the document as a PDF with only the fonts available to it, which can result in very weird output.
+This means that savapage will re-create the document as a PDF with only the fonts available to it, which can result in very weird output.
 The solution to this is to make sure savapage has access to all the fonts it will ever need.
 To start, lets add the non-free repository for Debian and install a bunch of fonts!
 Grab a coffee, etc, etc...

 ```bash
 sudo apt install software-properties-common -y